Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

 \subsection{Learning rule overview}

+Biological plausibility is a guiding principle in developing our model.
+Hence, the model choices are based either on established constraints of neurobiology such as the locality of synaptic transmission, causality, and Dale’s Law, or on emerging evidence from large-scale datasets, such as the cell-type-specificity of certain neuromodulators~\cite{Smith2019} or the hierarchical organization of cell types~\cite{tasic2018}.
 We consider a discrete-time rate-based RNN similar to the form in~\cite{ehrlich2021psychrnn} with observable states, i.e. firing rates, as $z_{t}$ at time $t$, and the corresponding internal states as $s_t$. $W$ denotes the recurrent weight matrix with $(pq)^\text{th}$ entry $W_{pq}$ representing the synaptic connection strength between presynaptic neuron $q$ and postsynaptic neuron $p$.
 See Supp.
 Section~\ref{scn:methods} for the neuron model.

-RNNs are typically trained by gradient descent learning on the task error (or negative reward) $E$.
+\textbf{Gradient descent learning in RNNs}: RNNs are typically trained by gradient descent learning on the task error (or negative reward) $E$.
 However, the two equivalent factorizations of error gradient in RNNs, BPTT and RTRL, both involve nonlocal information that is inaccessible to neural circuits.
 This is due to recurrent connectivity: a synaptic weight $W_{pq}$ can affect loss $E$ through many other neurons in the other network in addition to its pre- and postsynaptic neurons.
 To see this more concretely, the following is the exact gradient at time $t$ using RTRL factorization, on which we base our approximation for online learning: